NimaBoscarino/HatfieldCC640/README.md

 5. Augment image data `python keras_warp.py Months`

+6. Prepare and launch docker image with `dockerPrep.sh`

-6. Pump into TensorFlow for bottleneck creation and testing `train.sh`
+7. Now in docker, pump into TensorFlow for bottleneck creation and testing: `sh /tf_files/train.sh`

-Or if you're feeling cool, do it all at once with `sh justMessMeUp.sh`
+If you're feeling cool, skip steps 1 - 6 with `sh prepData.sh`, and then do step 7.